gallantlab/pycortex/docs/align.rst

 	:width: 600 px

 The ``Outline color`` and ``Outline rep`` can be used to change the surface color, and the surface from a mesh (the default), to points only, to a solid surface.
-Also, the sliders can be used to chane line and point weights.
+Also, the sliders can be used to change line and point weights.
 Here, we changed it to a green points only representation, with smaller points.

 .. image:: ./aligner/surface.png